 1950s: Camp shirts/ two-tone bowling shirts, zip up polo shirts, banded bottom shirt jackets, solid color t-shirts, classic western shirts, plaid button-up shirts (short or long sleeve.)
 Shop here.

-1960s: Mod print knitted shirts / polo shirts.
+1960s: Mod print or bright color mock neck knitted shirts / polo shirts.
 Black turtle neck shirts (hot!), striped ringer T-shirts, vertical striped dress shirts.

 1970s: Slim fit paisley/geometric/tribal/hippie print long sleeve dress shirt with big collars, sequin/metallic/silk open neck disco shirts, denim shirts/western shirts, zip up knit polo shirts, retro t-shirts.
 Shop 1960s-1970s men’s shirts here.